The Xometry app works best with JavaScript enabled!

 • Fiber cutters use fiberglass to cut through surfaces.
 Some special fibers are then used to amplify the seed laser, and this is what creates the final beam.

 Laser cutting is used almost everywhere, from electronics to medicine, and aircraft to transportation.
 It’s also a great way to get precise cuts and finishes, and that’s why many Xometry customers opt for laser cutting when it comes to materials like tungsten, steel, aluminum, brass, and nickel.
 But it can also cut non-metals like silicon, wood, and ceramics.
-Here are what some laser-cut metals can look like:
+Here are what some laser-cut piece from aluminum can look like:

-Laser cut metal parts
+Laser cut aluminum parts made by Xometry

 What is Plasma Cutting?